From raw UFC fight stats all the way through time-decayed ratings, model training, odds ingestion, and final picks—here’s how it all fits together.

-FighterForecast is designed to help both those interested in sports betting as well as those interested in the advanced stats offered.
+FighterForecast is designed as a news site to help both those interested in sports betting as well as those interested in the advanced stats offered.
 The predictive measures are designed to maximize return on investment based on Casino odds and the model's predictive capabilities.
 FighterForecast also offers advanced historical ratings in a variety of statistics that amateur or seasoned MMA viewers may find value in.

 Outperform both casino odds and other machine learning models by leveraging historically backed data rather than "empty" stats.
 FighterForecast's model only uses ratings that surround a fighter's ability to perform an action against competition well versed in preventing that action, this is the fundamental backbone behind the ratings.